NoSubstitute/gamUploader/README.md

 The purpose of gamUploader is to automatically upload, and open MS Office files in the right Google Workspace app in Chrome.

-gamUploader was created by me (Kim Nilsson) in collaboration with GAMADV-XTD3 developer Ross Scroggs.
+gamUploader was created by me (Kim Nilsson), in collaboration with GAMADV-XTD3 developer Ross Scroggs.

 Kim Nilsson<br>
 No Substitute<br>